fastrgv/CoTerminalApps/README.md

 Enlarge the Font so that the window fills your monitor.

-To launch the game selector, depending on your system, type:
+To launch the game selector App, depending on your system, type:

-winterm
+winterm.bat

+or
 macterm.sh

+or
 gnuterm.sh

+Note that any individual app may still be executed from the directory appropriate to your O.S.
+For example, on Windows you can CD to bin\win and then type "cfrog" to run Frogger.

 ===========================================================================